Skip to main content

 The tool is two-phase to keep the destructive action safe:

-confirm: true+confirmationToken): permanently removes the workbook.
-The token from the preview step is required — deletion is rejected without a matching token, which forces a deliberate two-step delete rather than a blind one-shot call.
+2. Delete (confirm: true): permanently removes the workbook.
+Before deleting, the server re-fetches the workbook and verifies it carries the pending-deletion tag applied in the preview step.
+A confirmed delete against an untagged workbook is rejected (see the server-authoritative gate note).
 On Tableau Cloud the workbook is moved to the recycle bin and can be restored for a limited time before permanent removal.

 Tool scoping